visualopsholdings/nodes-devops/manuals/OPERATIONS.md

 Vk9m69J2RzcCcqIIgHgAMkMxOTg2MEYyRDlEQjVEREM1OTdGOTY5MjBGM0MwMzJCQkVCMTgxMzI3NTRFNEUx

-Is used a single access string to the system.
+Is used as a single access string to the system.
 VIDs can't be guessed and are too complicated and long to be written down and typed in, so it's necessary for a user to take the time to save this away somewhere and upload it (which is a good thing).